 5 Accuracy and reliability The statistics summarize the reports of birth or adoption that have triggered the payment of due to maternity leave.
 The expectation is that all cases are reported.
 However, there are a number of cases that will only be reported long after the end of the year to which the case relates, why the last year is not fully updated.
 In order to get a picture of a parent's year's use of the maternity law, it has been necessary to link several registers and set up an algorithm for calculating the parents' entitlement.
 There is a risk of programming errors here, just as the algorithm rules are a choice.
-5.1 Overall accuracy The statistics are based on records of disbursements of money.
-Administrative data involving the disbursement of money will normally be reliable and those parts of the data base must therefore be considered to be extremely solid.
-Regarding parental leave, one should be aware that many men do not hold parental leave even though they could.
-A zero-day parental leave does not trigger benefits and is not reported to the register, but from an equality point of view, such zero-parental leave should be included in the statements.
-For the tables that include zero-parental leave, it is an algorithm calculation based on other data sources.
-The algorithm's set of rules will affect the results.
-No calculations have been made of how much a change in the algorithm rules will affect, for example, the average number of days on maternity leave.
-In addition, estimates of the number of full-time persons for the past year are, experience-wise, 1-2 per cent too low the first time the year is published, and correspondingly for the average length of leave.
+5.1 Overall accuracy The statistics are based on records of cash disbursements.
+Administrative data involving the disbursement of money will usually be reliable and those parts of the data base must therefore be considered as very solid.
+Regarding maternity leave, it should be noted that many men do not take maternity leave even if they could.
+A maternity leave of zero days does not trigger unemployment benefits and is not reported to the register, but from an equality point of view such zero maternity leaves should be included in the inventories.
+For those tables where zero childbirth overlaps are included, this is an algorithmic calculation based on other data sources.
+The rules of the algorithm will affect the results of the statistics.
+No calculations have been made on how much a change in the algorithm rules would affect, for example, the average number of days on maternity leave.
+Furthermore, experience shows that the number of full-time persons in the register for the last year is about 1 percent too low the first time a year is published.
+Due to a clever definition of the statistical database tables, the published figures are hardly affected by the under-update.
 5.2 Sampling error Not relevant for these statistics.